 YuYu Hakusho: In the original, uncut script, Dr. Kamiya taunted Yusuke about the fact that in order to save the people in the hospital made ill by his power, Yusuke would have to kill him: something that would challenge his qualification as a Spirit Detective.
 KO was not an option since Kamiya had full control of his bodily functions and could keep himself from passing out.
 Ultimately, Yusuke does deliver one hard punch that sends Kamiya flying out a window and ultimately stops his heart with the trauma.
 Yusuke mentally justifies himself with the trope, and Genkai later concurs out loud.
 She also revives Kamiya with a chest compression to further relieve Yusuke's guilt.

-This was Reinhard's excuse to Kircheis in Legend of Galactic Heroes as to why he didn't help the 2 million civilians from the corrupt nobles.
+This was Reinhard's excuse to Kircheis in Legend of Galactic Heroes as to why he didn't save the 2 million civilians from being nuked by the corrupt nobles.
 Though the real reason was that Oberstein orchestrated that the nobles actually do what they did to boost Reinhard's position.
 After this event however, he decides never to make any excuses again.

-Buffy the Vampire Slayer Buffy the Vampire Slayer Season Nine: Buffy repeatedly justifies her destroying the source of Earth's magic to stop Twilight the previous season this way, and to be fair, there really was no other way.
+Buffy the Vampire Slayer Buffy the Vampire Slayer Season Nine: Buffy repeatedly justifies her destroying the source of Earth's magic to stop Twilight the previous season this way.
 However, Willow insists that she will eventually have to deal with the consequences, but Buffy dismisses it; naturally, Willow turns out to be right when Dawn falls ill and starts to die without magic.

 In The DCU, this is Amanda Waller's raison d'ętre.